 - a) Validation of the current stock status definitions for populations of bluefin tuna in the Atlantic and Mediterranean Sea.
 If the hypothesis of two stock units (eastern and western stocks) holds, the tags should provide estimates of mixing rates between stock units by area and time strata (ICCAT main area definitions and quarter at least).
-It is also important to consider possible sub-stock units and their mixing or population biomass exchange, particularly in the Mediterranean Sea11. - b) Estimate the natural mortality rates (M) of bluefin tuna populations by age or age-groups and/or total mortality (Z).
+It is also important to consider possible sub-stock units and their mixing or population biomass exchange, particularly in the Mediterranean Sea9. - b) Estimate the natural mortality rates (M) of bluefin tuna populations by age or age-groups and/or total mortality (Z). - c) Estimate tagging reporting rates for conventional tags, by major fishery and area, also using the observer programs currently deployed in the Mediterranean fisheries (ICCAT ROP-BFT). - d) Evaluate habitat utilization and large-scale movement patterns (spatio-temporal) of both the juveniles and the spawners. - e) Estimate the retention rate of various tag types, due to contrasting experiences in various oceans.